 Efrei offers an open, comprehensive, and leading-edge curriculum with a wide range of opportunities for students wishing to pursue a career in the world of digital technologies.

 We are committed to training engineers conscious of others and open to the world, combining technical expertise and interpersonal know-how as innovators or entrepreneurs.
 In order to achieve this result, we are constantly striving to innovate, in a dynamic of digital and pedagogical transformation.
 At the same time, we solicit and develop the autonomy of the students, thanks to a responsive student support approach to help each individual to learn better, to improve their self-awareness and to drive the development of his/her competencies.

 Efrei Paris’s undergraduate program is composed of scientific and technical engineering courses that are both general in nature and career-goal oriented.

 While mathematics, physics, electronics and computer science are at the heart of the engineering program at Efrei, the general education and professional courses allow future engineers to prepare themselves for their professional responsibilities.
 Students not only improve their communication skills, but they also gain experience through running projects, working in teams and getting work experience in companies (including at the international level).

-Our Master Program is accredited by France’s only engineering accreditation board (CTI) and by the French Ministry of Higher Education and Research— since 1957.
+Our Graduate Program is accredited by France’s only engineering accreditation board (CTI) and by the French Ministry of Higher Education and Research— since 1957.

 Students develop and refine their career goals, making them job-ready in a number of sectors using information and digital technologies.